hchenqi/ViewDesign/README.md

 ## Introduction

-`ViewDesign` is a GUI framework completely written in C++, currently working on Windows platform.
-It provides a basic component library including `TextBox`, `ListLayout`, `ScrollFrame`, etc for intuitive and explicit UI building with high-performance rendering and is highly flexible and easily extensible.
+`ViewDesign` is a GUI framework in C++, currently still under development.
+It is object-oriented, highly modular and flexible, fit for both small and large-scale projects.
+It features static layout compatibility check through C++ templating which is particularly helpful for designing complex UI components with minimal run-time overhead.
+It also provides a basic but easily extensible component library for intuitive and explicit UI building.

-### Highlights
+### Highlight

-- completely written in modern C++ without any markup language
+- written in modern C++, object-oriented and without any markup language
-- minimal, flexible and powerful
+- highly modular, flexible and extensible
-- clear and simple reflow and redraw logic
+- simple and clear logic for reflow and redraw
-- static check for layout compatibility by `SizeTrait`
+- static check of layout compatibility between components by size traits
-- conceptual separation of control, frame and layout
+- conceptual separation of components as control, frame and layout

-### Limitations
+### Limitation

 - lacks comprehensive documentation
-- currently Windows-only
+- currently Windows-only, needs cross-platform support
-- incomplete component library
+- component library to be extended
-- lack of extensive correctness and performance testing
+- requires extensive correctness and performance testing
 - lack of a high-level and user-friendly designer for UI building
-- lack of accessibility support
+- no support for accessibility and internationalization yet
+- no particular support for exception handling and multi-threading

+### Comparison

+#### Web Development with HTML/CSS/JavaScript

+In web development, elements, styles and event handling are described separately by HTML, CSS and Javascript which can get distracting, complicate the development and damage the performance.
+In `ViewDesign` they are all implemented in pure C++.
+One can separate the style definitions and main logic in different files at will without losing the integrity.

+In web development, each element consists of padding, border and margin along with its content according to the CSS box model which makes it easy to design and change the style of an element.
+But this also makes an element unnecessarily large to store all the style information.
+In ViewDesign, each view as a component is minimal and lightweight.
+For example, a `TextBox` in ViewDesign just displays text within a given size reference without any border, padding, background color or layout styles.
+It can however be combined with other components like `BorderFrame`, `PaddingFrame`, `MaxFrame`, `CenterFrame` to implement such additional attributes, and it is still possible to extend a component to accommodate more features.
+Thus the core library remains minimal and modular.

+In web development, the layout styles of parent and child elements can be conflicting.
+For example, a parent element might have style `width: fix-content` while its child element has style `width: 100%`, which doesn't make sense.
+In ViewDesign, this scenario can be blocked at compile-time when parent view expects the width trait of child view to be `Auto` but child view's width is `Fixed`.
+This usually forces developers to think about the sizing behaviour of a component and the compatibility between components.

+#### Win32 Desktop Development

+Traditional Win32 APIs treat each component as a window with different pre-defined styles through low-level system APIs which is not object-oriented and makes it difficult to build complex and custom UI components. `ViewDesign` internally relies on Win32 and DirectX APIs, nevertheless, for creating root-level windows and receiving system messages on Windows platform, but all components in a window are managed and drawn by the library itself.

+#### Qt

+Qt provides multiple frameworks and rich tool sets for cross-platform GUI and software development in general under a large community. `ViewDesign` is a single static, mostly header-based C++ library which is light-weight without the need of a particular development environment but remains highly flexible and extensible.

+Qt uses a size policy to describe the how a widget is to be resized, but this is rather a suggestion that is performed by certain layout boxes at run-time, then a specification with compatibility check.
+In `ViewDesign` one can use size traits to check and catch ill-formed layouts already at compile-time.

+Qt uses signals and slots mechanism historically for communication between objects that extends the C++ language. `ViewDesign` sticks to native C++ and provides multiple mechanisms for messaging like `Context` and `State` for developers to optionally choose or develop their own.

+#### Dear ImGui

+Dear ImGui allows for quick GUI development with simple commands of displaying components at each frame.
+But it is less modular or object-oriented, making it hard to build complex and layout-sensitive UI components.

+### Summary

+`ViewDesign` is an experimental and promising C++ GUI library that is not yet mature for production use, and some further effort is needed for cross-platform support.
+The compile-time layout compatibility check might be initially overwhelming and makes it harder for fast iterations.
+But it provides a new and clean approach for designing GUI applications and is good for learning and testing small prototypes or ideas.

 ## Build Instruction

-The library and test executables can be built by CMake with MSVC build tools and Ninja on Windows.
+The static library `ViewDesign` and test executables can be built by CMake with MSVC build tools and Ninja on Windows without extra dependencies.

 ## Example

-From Test/TextBoxTest.cpp:
+A basic example of code is shown below which displays "Hello World!" at the center of the main window: (from Test/TextBoxTest.cpp)

 ```cpp
 #include "ViewDesign/view/Desktop.h"